emiliobool/windmill_raycast_extension/README.md

 # Windmill

-Unofficial Windmill Extension for Raycast - run flows and scripts directly.
+Unofficial Windmill Extension for Raycast – Run flows and scripts directly from Raycast.

 ## Setup

-Before you can use this extension, you need to set up your workspace.
+Before using this extension, set up your workspace by following these steps:

-1. **Workspace ID**: Your workspace name.
+1. **Workspace ID**: Enter your workspace name.
-2. **Instance URL**: Your URL if using a self-hosted environment; otherwise, leave it as the default.
+2. **Instance URL**: If you're using a self-hosted environment, enter your URL.
+Otherwise, retain the default setting.
-3. **Access Token**: Go to user settings to create a token.
+3. **Access Token**: Create a token through the user settings.

-Enter your data using the "Manage Workspaces" command.
-After this, the "View Flows", "View Scripts", and "View Apps" commands will become functional.
+Use the "Manage Workspaces" command to input your details.
+Once completed, the "View Flows", "View Scripts", and "View Apps" commands will become available.

 ## Flows Command

-Use this primary command to list all flows from your configured workspaces.
+This primary command allows you to list all flows from your configured workspaces.

 ### Filters
-Filter by workspace using the dropdown menu (CMD + P).
+Filter the flows by workspace using the dropdown menu (CMD + P).

 ### Actions

-- **Open Flow Form** (Enter): Open the built-in form to submit a flow.
+- **Open Flow Form** (Enter): Launch the built-in form to initiate a flow.
-- **Open Flow** (CMD + Enter): Open the flow page in the Windmill web interface.
+- **Open Flow** (CMD + Enter): Access the flow page in the Windmill web interface.
-- **Edit Flow**: Navigate to the flow edit page in the Windmill web interface.
+- **Edit Flow**: Edit the flow using the Windmill web interface.
-- **Open Past Runs**: Access past runs in the Windmill web interface.
+- **Open Past Runs**: View previous runs on the Windmill web interface.
-- **Add/Remove Star**: Add or remove a flow from your favorites in the Windmill UI.
+- **Add/Remove Star**: Modify your favorites list in the Windmill UI.
-- **Refresh**: Bypass the local cache to re-fetch all your flows.
+- **Refresh**: Bypass the local cache to update your flows list.

 ### Submit Flow Form
-View and edit all configured fields before submitting the flow directly from Raycast.
+Review and amend all configured fields before executing the flow through Raycast.

 #### Actions
-- **Submit Flow** (CMD + Enter): Submit the flow with the entered data, then display the Result Page.
+- **Submit Flow** (CMD + Enter): Commence the flow with the specified data, and then visualize the Result Page.
 - **Open Flow** (CMD + Shift + Enter)
 - **Edit Flow**
 - **Remove Star**
 - **Open Past Runs**

 ### Flow Result Page
-Displays a link to the result.
-To poll for the result and display it in the same window, press CMD + Enter.
+View job information on this page.
+Once a job finishes, use cmd+enter to copy the outcome to your clipboard.

 #### Actions
 - **Open Job** (Enter)
-- **Poll Result** (CMD + Enter): Wait for the job to finish before displaying the result as text or JSON.
+- **Copy Result** (CMD + Enter): Duplicate the result to your clipboard.
+(Available only after successful job completion)
 - **Open Past Runs**

 ## View Scripts Command
-Operates similarly to the "Flows Command," but is used for listing and submitting scripts.
-It supports resources during submission and mirrors the UI of a flow command precisely.
+Functionality mirrors the "Flows Command," facilitating the listing and submission of scripts.
+Supports resource inclusion during submission.

 ## View Apps Command
-Display all apps and open them in the Windmill web UI using this command.
+Utilize this command to enumerate all apps and access them in the Windmill web UI.